Zhou Enlai: During the May Fourth movement

+Following the Chinese delegation's failure to secure China's interests in Paris, and Cao Rulin's subsequent retreat to his residence in one of the foreign concessions in Tianjin, the Japan-favoring Minister of Communications (who became known as one of the Three traitors, 三个卖国贼) offered a face-saving donation to Nankai, which was based in the city.
+Chang Po-ling, the highly respected founder of the institution, accepted this donation, which Zhou harshly criticized:About Nankai... if the situation is examined from all angles, I must frankly say that it looks very dangerous.
+The principal may have had his own reasons, but I cannot understand what has been in his mind.In July 1919, Zhou became editor of the Tianjin Student Union Bulletin, apparently at the request of his Nankai classmate, Ma Jun, a founder of the Union.
+During its brief existence from July 1919 to early 1920, the Bulletin was widely read by student groups around the country and suppressed on at least one occasion by the national government as "harmful to public safety and social order."

-When Nankai became a university in August 1919, Zhou was in the first class, but was an activist full-time.
+When Nankai University was established in August 1919, Zhou was in the first class, but was an activist full-time.
 His political activities continued to expand, and in September, he and several other students agreed to establish the "Awakening Society", a small group, never numbering more than 25.
-In explaining the goals and purpose of the Awakening Society, Zhou declared that "anything that is incompatible with progress in current times, such as militarism, the bourgeoisie, partylords, bureaucrats, inequality between men and women, obstinate ideas, obsolete morals, old ethics... should be abolished or reformed", and affirmed that it was the purpose of the Society to spread this awareness among the Chinese people.
+In explaining the goals and purpose of the Awakening Society, Zhou declared that "anything that is incompatible with progress in current times, such as militarism, the bourgeoisie, partylords, bureaucrats, inequality between men and women, obstinate ideas, obsolete morals, old ethics, ... should be abolished or reformed", and affirmed that it was the purpose of the Society to spread this awareness among the Chinese people.
 It was in this society that Zhou first met his future wife, Deng Yingchao.
 In some ways, the Awakening Society resembled the clandestine Marxist study group at Peking University headed by Li Dazhao, with the group members using numbers instead of names for "secrecy".
 (Zhou was "Number Five", a pseudonym which he continued to use in later years.)
 Indeed, immediately after the group was established, it invited Li Dazhao to give a lecture on Marxism.